-Contact Information and Signatures SEA Contact (Name and Position): Telephone: Shannon Malone Director, Division of Learning and Instruction 605-773-4681 Mailing Address: Email Address: 800 Governors Drive Pierre, SD 57501 shannon.malone@state.sd.us By signing this document, I assure that: To the best of my knowledge and belief, all information and dat correct.
-The SEA will submit a comprehensive set of assurances at a dat including the assurances in ESEA section 8304.
-Consistent with ESEA section 8302(b)(3), the SEA will meet the and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the participation of private school children and 8501 regarding the school children and 8501 r te and time established by the Secretary, ne requirements of ESEA sections 1117 Authorized SEA Representative (Printed Name) Telephone: Dr. Joseph Graves Secretary of Education 605-773-5669 Signature of Authorized SEA Representative Date: 1/29/2024 Programs Included in the Consolidated States Instructions: Indicate below by checking the appropriate be consolidated State plan.
-If an SEA elected not to include o consolidated State plan, but is eligible and wishes to receive individual program plans for those programs that meet all consolidated State plan in a single submission. ox(es) which programs the SEA included ne or more of the programs below in its we funds under the program(s), it must su statutory and regulatory requirements w ☑ Check this box if the SEA has included all of the follow ring programs in its consolidated State pl or If all programs are not included, check each program listed consolidated State plan: below that the SEA includes in its ☐ Title I, Part A: Improving Basic Programs Operated by Local Educational Agencies ☐ Title I Part C: Education of Migratory Children
+Contact Information and Signatures SEA Contact (Name and Position): Telephone: Shannon Malone 605-773-4681 Director, Division of Learning and Instruction Mailing Address: Email Address: Naming Madress.
+800 Governors Drive Pierre, SD 57501 shannon.malone@state.sd.us Fielle, 30 37301 By signing this document, I assure that: To the best of my knowledge and belief, all information and dacorrect.
+The SEA will submit a comprehensive set of assurances at a daincluding the assurances in ESEA section 8304. ate and time established by the Secretary, Consistent with ESEA section 8302(b)(3), the SEA will meet t and 8501 regarding the participation of private school children Authorized SEA Representative (Printed Name) Telephone: Dr. Joseph Graves 605-773-5669 Secretary of Education Signature of Authorized SEA Representative Date: John 02/01/2025 Programs Included in the Consolidated State Instructions: Indicate below by checking the appropriate be consolidated State plan.
+If an SEA elected not to include a consolidated State plan, but is eligible and wishes to receive individual program plans for those programs that meet all consolidated State plan in a single submission. pox(es) which programs the SEA included in one or more of the programs below in its ve funds under the program(s), it must subm ☑ Check this box if the SEA has included all of the follow ving programs in its consolidated State plan or If all programs are not included, check each program listed consolidated State plan: l below that the SEA includes in its ☐ Title I, Part A: Improving Basic Programs Operated by Local Educational Agencies ☐ Title I, Part C: Education of Migratory Children